maximecb/weebasic/README.md

 constructs or to add support for new data types in the language.

-The primary purpose is to evaluate your knowledge of C and systems programming, and to see if you understand how a simple parser and bytecode interpreter works.
+The primary purpose is to evaluate your knowledge of Rust and systems programming, and to see if you understand how a simple parser and bytecode interpreter works.
 I'm also assessing your communication and problem-solving skills.
 You should try to roughly explain what you are doing as you do it.

-You'll be doing the coding, but I'm there to help you.
+You'll be doing the coding, but I'm here to help you.
 I'm a friendly interviewer and my goal is to help you succeed.
 The interview isn't designed to cause you stress.
 Your solution doesn't need to be perfect and you don't need to worry about performance.
 Typically, the simplest viable solution is the expected answer.
-You're allowed to ask as many clarifying questions as you want during the interview, and you're even allowed to use Google if you need to.
+You're allowed to ask as many clarifying questions as you want during the interview, and you're also allowed to use Google if you need to.
+It's very much expected that you might need to look up Rust documentation, for example.

 ## Installation